Azure/eno/docs/reconciliation.md

   ```
   --composition-label-selector=some.domain.com/type=some-type
   ```
 - **--resource-filter**: Only reconcile resources that pass the given cel filter expression.
-Both the Composition and resource are availalbe in the evaluation context.
+Both the Composition and resource are available in the evaluation context.
   ```
   --resource-filter=composition.metadata.annotations.someAnnotation == 'some-value' && self.kind == 'ConfigMap'
   ```